 Profiling and targeted advertisement

 How about watching an advert that is tailored specifically to your emotions?
 It’s not a futuristic fantasy anymore.
 Such advertising is already happening.
 Jaguar used emotion detection technologies during Wimbledon.
-They used sensors to analyse the emotions of the fans watching the game.
+They used sensors to analyze the emotions of the fans watching the game.
 They could then sense the pulse of the players.
 This campaign was called the #FeelWimbledon campaign.
-Such emotion detection technologies are limited to public spaces.

 It is difficult in the times of the internet to not share personal information with platforms like these because they have become a necessity.
-That is precisely why data protection laws have been put in place.
 The latest and most extensive regulatory reform is the General Data Protection Regulation (GDPR).
 It places a lot of restrictions on data controllers that collect and process the data in large volumes.
 It puts the control back in the hands of the data subjects.
 They get to decide who gets to keep their personal data and how they process it.

 Data brokers are a real term today.
-These are people and organisations that have access to a disturbing amount of information about people.
+These are people and organizations that have access to a disturbing amount of information about people.
 What’s more worrisome is that they are selling this data.
-This information is sold in the open market to organisations, governments, and even individuals for the right price.
 People today are giving out personal information for discounts, better experience, or for the sake of a free coupon.
 This directly threatens the safety of people.
 Their data points say a lot about them, from their taste in food to their credit card numbers to their sexual preferences.

-General Data Protection Regulation (GDPR) is about consumer freedom, control, and safeguarding of their interests.
+General Data Protection Regulation (GDPR) GDPR privacy is about consumer freedom, control, and safeguarding of their interests.
 It is becoming more and more relevant as technology is making deeper inroads into the lives of people.
-The only way to preserve privacy is to be more educated and vigilant about the modern world.
-Ironically, it is the continuous barrage of online breaches, voter micro-targeting, data brokerage, and more such news that has made GDPR privacy a hot topic of discussion.
-This has led to better privacy protection laws, heftier fines, and stricter sanctions over organisations that indulge in the abuse of privacy.
+So, the only way to preserve privacy is to be more educated and vigilant about the modern world.
+Ironically, it is the continuous barrage of online breaches, voter micro-targeting, data brokerage.
+More such news that has made GDPR privacy a hot topic of discussion.
+This has led to better privacy protection laws, heftier fines, and stricter sanctions.
 As the understanding of privacy improves, so will the laws protecting it.